mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 ##### 1:16:36

-**Question**: You said we have already mind, and you had some other statements, Roshi.
-Does mind exist before these things take place?
+**Question**: You said we have already mind, and you had some other statements, [Roshi](glossary#roshi)?
+When I asked about the water before, if I understood you, your explanation *[unintelligible]* What I wanted to know is, what the water is right now.

 **Katagiri**: The mind ... already exists.